 The quick ratio is another, more conservative, measure of the CNMI's ability to pay its short-term obligations.
 The quick ratio compares total cash and short-term investments to current liabilities.
 A quick ratio of 1.00 to 1 indicates adequate current liquidity and an ability to meet the short-term obligations with cash.
+This measure looks only at the CNMI General Fund, the main operating fund of the CNMI.

-At September 30, 2006, the CNMI had a government-wide ratio of cash and cash equivalents to current liabilities of 0.34 to 1.
-This indicates that the CNMI had, for every \$1 of current liabilities (less deferred revenue), 34 cents of cash and cash equivalents to fund them.
-This ratio is an improvement for that in the prior year.
+At September 30, 2008, the CNMI had a General Fund ratio of cash and cash equivalents to current liabilities of 0.26 to 1.
+This indicates that the CNMI General Fund had, for every \$1 of current liabilities (less deferred revenue), 26 cents of cash and cash equivalents to fund them.
+This ratio is a decline from that in the prior period.